codeoverflow-org/nodecg-io-docs/docs/samples/twitch-api.md

 -   A Twitch oAuth-Key

+!!!
+NOTE

-_Note:_ If you don't have such a key yet, you can generate it on
+    If you don't have such a key yet, you can generate it on
-<https://twitchtokengenerator.com/>, select custom scope token and select the
+    <https://twitchtokengenerator.com/>, select custom scope token and select
-scopes you need.
+    the scopes you need.
 For this sample you don't need any additional scopes, so you can leave everything off.

 ### Configure the Twitch API sample bundle